Stojanovic94/Cooking-Course/README.md

    - Each field was clearly labeled to ensure users understand the type of information required.

 ### 2. **Validation**
-   - Client-side validation was implemented using JavaScript to ensure all fields are properly completed before submission.
+   - Client-side validation was implemented using JavaScript to ensure all fields are properly completed and verified before submission.
    - Error messages were displayed if any mandatory fields were left empty or if the data entered did not meet the required format (e.g., invalid phone number or email address).

 ### 3. **Form Submission**